Fort Lauderdale Injury Attorneys Serving Clients Injured in Bike and Pedestrian Accidents

 How a Fort Lauderdale bike and pedestrian accident attorney can help

 Those who suffer serious injury as a pedestrian or bicyclist in a crash with a motor vehicle, or those who have lost a loved one in a car accident may not know where to turn at first.
 Dealing with your injuries or the loss of a loved one can be devastating, but it is vital that you find an experienced Fort Lauderdale bike and pedestrian accident attorney to represent your interests right away.
 There are time limits for taking legal action and those hefty medical bills are not going to disappear on their own.

 If you can prove that your injuries were caused by the negligence of the driver who hit you, you may be able to recover compensation for medical expenses, pain and suffering, lost wages, and other damages.
 If you have lost a loved one, we can file a wrongful death lawsuit on your behalf.

 You will not pay any legal fees up front because at Yeboah Law Group we take injury cases on contingency, which means that if we do not recover compensation you do not have to pay attorney fees.
 The consultation to find out what we can do for you is free, so you have nothing to lose and the dependable services of an experienced injury attorney to gain when you work with us.

 Contact a skilled Fort Lauderdale bike and pedestrian accident lawyer today to discuss your case

 Being struck by a vehicle when you are a pedestrian or when you are riding your bicycle can be a frightening experience.
 The aggressive bike and pedestrian accident lawyers at Yeboah Law Group are here for you during a challenging time, and we protect your right to compensation for your injuries.
 Contact us today for a free, in-depth consultation of your pedestrian accident injury claim.
-Call 1-800-TELL-SAM or complete our contact form.
+Call 954-764-2338 or complete our contact form.
 We are proud to serve clients throughout South Florida.